 Keep a long-term record

 By regularly tracking your margins, you're growing a valuable pool of data that you can use to analyse performance over time and across markets.
 This can help you to understand the customer market that your business is attracting, says Goodacre.
 For example, by enabling you to spot whether a product is more profitable in one market over another or at certain times of the year.

 Nicholson suggests that regularly reviewing customer demand can help you understand whether there is customer appetite for price increases to improve gross margins rather than driving down prices to increase competitiveness.
 “Most business-to-business customers will expect price rises and stay with you if you have a good relationship and they are getting great value,” she says.

 Understanding your margins helps you to better manage your cash flow, ensuring there's always enough money to pay your suppliers and expenses on time.
-The American Express® Business Card has a 54 day payment period, giving you more control over your cash flow and when you make your payments¹.
+Our American Express® Business Cards have a 54 day payment period, giving you more control over your cash flow and when you make your payments¹.
 Find out more here.

 1. The maximum payment period on purchases is 54 calendar days on The Business Gold and Platinum Charge Cards and 42 calendar days on the Business Basic Charge Card, it is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.

 2. If you'd prefer a Card with no annual fee, rewards or other features, an alternative option is available – the Basic Card.